fueled-by-curd/xflix/README.md

 # REST API for a simple video hosting app
+Backend design of a simple video hosting application based on an API contract.
+The API allows for CRUD operations and video search based on properties.
-perform basic crud operations. implement query parameter based filtering fetch request on videos based on video properties. unit tests to check functioning of code
+Unit tests to check the functioning of code.